freddolino-lab/ShapeME/README.md

 motifs within, and `<foldnum>` with the number of cross-validation folds you would like.
 For example, use 5 to do 5-fold cross-validation.

+TODO: I think wsize must be less than the minimum narrowpeak region width, but I have to check on that and insert a note on it here.

 ```bash
 singularity exec -B $(pwd):$(pwd) \
     scheme_0.0.1.sif \